noahsadaka/gas-turbine-design/README.md

  - Rotation speed of the turbine and geometry of the vane and blade
  - Loss coefficients for nozzle and blade
  - Total-to-total efficiency of the entire stage

-Still to do:
- - Determine the properties for an off-design 10% rotational speed reduction
+ - Efficiency for a 10% speed reduction off-design phase
- - Lifing of the blade
- - CATIA model of the stage